 Throughout the Strait of Georgia, you can see seals hauled out on log booms.
 These provide artificial feeding platforms for the seals, as salmon, both as juveniles and later as adults, tend to hide under the log booms and are easily captured by the seals.
-Another benefit of log booms is that seals are not washed off during high tides - as they would be should they be on their usual rocky haulouts- and thus remain protected from transient killer whales that often prey on them.
+Another benefit of log booms for seals is that they are not washed off during high tides - as they would be should they be on their usual rocky haulouts- and thus remain protected from transient killer whales that often prey on them.

 The question PSF and others have been interested in addressing is " what role do log booms play in loss of salmon to seals?'.
 The BC Conservation Foundation, University of Victoria and Cowichan Tribes have been carrying out a PSF-supported study in Cowichan Bay on the East Coast of Vancouver Island titled “Investigating Harbour Seal predation on Chinook salmon in relation to log boom use.”